sfushidahardy/grid_to_mondrian/README.md

 ---MONDRIAN GENERATOR---
-Shintaro Fushida-Hardy

 1. How to use the programme
 2. Shoutout to my friends
 3. Disclaimer about my coding skills

+Made by Shintaro Fushida-Hardy

+1. How to use the programme

-1. Make sure you have Python 3 installed.
+Make sure you have Python 3 installed.
 Open your terminal or some other environment for running Python 3.
 For example, in your terminal, enter "python3 mondriangenerator.py".